Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/PaloAltoPlaybooks/PaloAlto-PAN-OS-GetThreatPCAP/readme.md

 ###### Create Blob (V2)
-Creates a blob in aV2 blob storage account, denoted by Storage Account Name, in the folder denoted by the Folder Path with a name of the the type "paloalto1235678920220101102000.pcap" where the name is a concatenation of the  "paloalto"+pcapid+timegenerated+".pcap"
+Creates a blob in aV2 blob storage account, denoted by Storage Account Name, in the folder denoted by the Folder Path with a name of the type "paloalto1235678920220101102000.pcap" where the name is a concatenation of the  "paloalto"+pcapid+timegenerated+".pcap"

 ###### Alert - Get Incident
 Creates Incident for the alert